wiaio/wia-python-sdk/README.md

 ## Documentation
 For full documentation visit [http://docs.wia.io/](http://docs.wia.io/)

+## Creating an Instance
+To create an instance of the Wia object add this line of code to your project: wia = Wia()

+You will also need to import Wia using the following line of code at the beginning of your project: from wia import Wia

 ## License
-This SDK is distributed under the the MIT License
+This SDK is distributed under the MIT License

 Copyright (c) 2010-2016 Wia Technologies Limited. https://wia.io